debraysimon/tpxle-doc/docs/AbeewayRefGuide/functioning/power-consumption/README.md

 ------------------------------ Snippet End ------------------------------
 ```
 ## Health status
-The application can request [Health Status Reports](../uplink-messages/status/#health-status-message) by sending [status request](../../downlink-messages/status-request/) downlink to the tracker.
+The application can request [Health Status Reports](../../uplink-messages/status/#health-status-message) by sending [status request](../../downlink-messages/status-request/) downlink to the tracker.
+It can be used to troubleshoot the power consumption of the tracker and its breakdown.

 ## Known Issues